npope/home-assistant-crestron-component/README.md

 ### Control Surface Sync

-If you have Crestron touch panels or keypads, it can be useful to keep certain joins in sync with Home Assistant state and to be able to invoke Home Assistant functionality (via a script) when a join changes.
+If you have Crestron touch panels or keypads, it can be useful to keep certain feedback/display joins in sync with Home Assistant state and to be able to invoke Home Assistant functionality (via a script) when a button is pressed or a join changes.
 This functionality was added with v0.2.
-There are two directions to sync: from HA to the control system and from the control system states to HA.
+There are two directions to sync: from HA states to control system joins and from control system joins to HA (using scripts).

-Since this functionality is not necessarily associated with any HA entity, the configuration will live under the root `crestron:` key in `configuration.yaml`.
-There are two sections:
+There are two sections in `configuration.yaml` under the root `crestron:` key:
 - `to_joins` for syncing HA state to control system joins
-- `from_joins` for syncing control system joins to HA
+- `from_joins` for invoking HA scripts when control system joins change

 ```yaml
 crestron: